bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 In the client, open the input device settings.
 Check if the correct device mapping is chosen, otherwise pick your device type.
 {% img Controller settings; wide; /images/getting-started/SwPic7Final.png %}
 {% endgs_step %}

+{% gs_step download latest firmware %}
+* Open the web browser in the virtual machine, go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases)
+* download the zip file named crazyflie-xxx.zip from the latest relase.
+* close the browser when the download is finished.
+{% endgs_step %}

 {% gs_step update firmware in the Crazyflie %}